alan-turing-institute/learningmachines/doc/challenges.md

 #### 4.3 Example cases (in English)

+- Two diseases which have identical symptoms but disease E is much more prevalent in Europe and disease A in Asia.
+A model trained to classify diseases on European data will perform poorly if applied to Asian patients, as it will incorrectly work on the assumption that disease E is more likely.

 - A spam email classifier where the training dataset has a much higher fraction of spam emails than the test dataset.